 Mulgrave later commanded the Courageux at the relief of Gibraltar on 12 April 1781, and in the Channel fleet campaign from June-November, although his brother occasionally acted for him, he returned to the command for the campaign of April – August 1782, serving mostly with Rear-Admiral Richard Kempenfelt off Brest.
 He was present at the relief of Gibraltar on 18 October, and lost a midshipman killed and four men wounded in the engagement off Cape Spartel.
 In March 1783 the Courageux was paid off and Mulgrave did not see any further active service.

 In 1784, having lost the support of Sandwich in the political fall-out of the Fox-North coalition, he became the M.P for Newark in the Duke of Newcastle’s interest, as well as a privy counsellor and paymaster-general of the joint forces in William Pitt’s government.
 In 1787 he spoke in favour of allowing the navy to decide upon the ‘yellowing’ of admirals in the debate which eventually led to the resignation of Lord Howe as first lord of the Admiralty on 16 July.
-He briefly held the command of the new Leviathan 74 during the Nookta Sound dispute of 1790, and he became a peer of the United Kingdom on 7 July.
+He briefly held the command of the new Leviathan 74 during the Spanish Armament of 1790, and he became a peer of the United Kingdom on 7 July.

 Mulgrave resigned his ministerial positions in 1791 because of ill-health, and he died at Liege on 10 October 1792.

 On 20 June 1787 he married the 17 year-old Anne Elizabeth Cholmley of Howsham in Yorkshire, but she died in the following year when giving birth to his only child, a daughter, who was also christened Anne Elizabeth.